New Student Assessment

 Yes.
 If you have a disability that will prevent you from taking the tests under standard conditions, you may request special accommodations.
 Requests for accommodations should be made directly to the college in advance of testing.
 The Admissions Office will be able to inform you of the office or person to contact regarding these arrangements.
 There is no charge for these accommodations.

-Notebooks, dictionaries, calculators or other papers of any kind (except for scrap paper provided by the test supervisor for use with the math tests) are not allowed in the testing room.
-Anyone who gives or receives help during the test, or uses notes or books of any kind, will not be permitted to continue the test.
-Following the test period, no test materials or notes may be removed from the room.
-Your college may cancel any test score if there is reason to question its validity.
+Notebooks, dictionaries, calculators or other papers of any kind (except for scrap paper provided by the assessment administrator for use with the math tests) are not allowed in the room.
+Anyone who gives or receives help during the assessment, or uses notes or books of any kind, will not be permitted to continue.
+Following the assessment, no materials or notes may be removed from the room.
+Your college may cancel any score if there is reason to question the validity.